lyusupov/ESP32-NODEMCU-ADAPTER/README.md

 Estimated price for minimum 4 pcs of the PCB with basic international shipping included in is around 7 USD.<br>

+Expect to wait:
+- 1 week for panelization
+- 2 weeks for fabrication
+- 1-2 weeks for delivery to your location

 ![](https://github.com/lyusupov/SoftRF/raw/master/documents/images/ESP32-NODEMCU-ADAPTER-PCB.JPG)

 # Bill of materials